Rules to Better Software Consultants - Working in a Team - 66 Rules

 - They take time to write in a generic fashion

-So standards should always help the critical thinking process, never replace it
+Standards should always help the critical thinking process, but never replace it.

-- Fix it yourself later (send yourself an email);
+- Fix it yourself later if it's too big.
+In this case, send yourself an email

-- Ask someone else to fix it (following the change "x" to "y" rule)
+- Ask someone else to fix it following the change "x" to "y"